-- The time of year, time of day and time unprotected outside, all matter to your skin! - The strength of UVA rays remain relatively consistent during the day, all year round, but UVB fluctuates: the higher the sun in the sky, the greater the intensity of UVB. - UVA is mostly involved in skin ageing while UVB is mainly responsible for sunburn.
+- The time of year, time of day and time unprotected outside, all matter to your skin! - The higher the Sun in the sky, the greater the intensity of UV rays.

+- UVA is mostly involved in skin ageing while UVB is mainly responsible for sunburn.
 However, both types of UV are linked to the development of skin cancer. - Both occasional and chronic (recurring over the longer term) UV exposure can be damaging.
-Frequent exposure, even without burning can increase skin cancer risk, but sunburn is the most harmful.
+Frequent exposure, even without burning can increase skin cancer risk, but sunburn is the most harmful. - In Ireland, make sun protection part of your daily routine, particularly from April to September when the intensity of sunburn producing UV is greatest.